How to Grow Winter Squash in the UK: From Seed to Stored Harvest

 • remove tiny late fruits that will not ripen

 Try not to let the soil swing from bone dry to soaking wet.
 That stop-start stress can affect fruit set, slow growth, and make problems more likely.

-It matters even more in pots and raised beds because they dry out faster than open ground.
+Winter squash also needs feeding, but balance matters.
 Early on, rich soil and compost help the plant build strong roots and leaves.
 Once flowers and fruits start forming, shift towards fruiting rather than pushing more leafy growth.

 Good feeding options include: